MicrosoftDocs/win32/desktop-src/direct3d9/id3dxrendertoenvmap--onlostdevice.md

-﻿---
+---
-Description: 'Use this method to release all references to video memory resources and delete all stateblocks.
-This method should be called whenever a device is lost, or before resetting a device.' ms.assetid: '76dcf5f3-0d2f-4388-9b75-c4dbd1c74982'
+Description: Use this method to release all references to video memory resources and delete all stateblocks.
+This method should be called whenever a device is lost, or before resetting a device. ms.assetid: 76dcf5f3-0d2f-4388-9b75-c4dbd1c74982
-title: 'ID3DXRenderToEnvMap::OnLostDevice method'
+title: ID3DXRenderToEnvMapOnLostDevice method
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # ID3DXRenderToEnvMap::OnLostDevice method